jamuraa/base0.net/_posts/2004-01-31-the-monthly-diet-report.markdown

 ---
 layout: post
 title: The monthly diet report
+tags:
+- think
+- diet
+- broken-links
 date: 2004-01-31 13:47:00 -06:00
-tags: [think, diet, broken-links]
 ---
 Well, I put in my month's weight, and I don't seem to be making any progress.. <a href="http://www.base0.net/diet/012004.png">See for yourself</a>.
 The <a href="http://www.base0.net/diet/dietgraph.png">overall progress</a> looks a lot better than the monthly one.
 My goal for February: 10 pounds loss.